2025–26 NBL Ignite Cup

-The 2025–26 NBL Ignite Cup is a multi-stage basketball tournament that will be played during the 2025–26 NBL season.
+The 2025–26 NBL Ignite Cup was a multi-stage basketball tournament that was played during the 2025–26 NBL season.
 It was the first edition of the NBL Ignite Cup.
-All 10 teams participate, each playing four regular season games that count towards the tournament's standings.
-All games in the knockout round, except for the championship game, also count towards the regular season standings.
-The tournament's championship game will be played at the Gold Coast Convention Centre, Gold Coast.
+The tournament was hosted from 8 October 2025 to 22 February 2026, beginning in Round 4 with the New Zealand Breakers defeating the Illawarra Hawks, 117–88 at Spark Arena.
+All 10 teams participated, each playing four regular season games that counted towards the tournament's standings and the league standings.

-Tournament will be hosted from 8 October 2025 to 22 February 2026.
-It began in Round 4 with the New Zealand Breakers defeating the Illawarra Hawks, 117–88 at Spark Arena.
-The final will be played on 22 February at the Gold Coast Convention Centre, Broadbeach, Queensland.
+The tournament's championship game was played at the Gold Coast Convention Centre on the Gold Coast, Queensland, where the New Zealand Breakers were crowned the inaugural Ignite Cup champions.
+Parker Jackson-Cartwright was named the Ignite Cup Final Player of the Game.

 Prize money

-The winning team will receive $300,000 AUD ($198,450 USD), while the runner-up receives $100,000 AUD ($66,150 USD).
+The winning team will receive $300,000 AUD, while the runner-up receives $100,000 AUD.
 60 percent will go directly to the players, with the remaining 40 percent going to the clubs.